Printable Printable large type (2 pages) A4 Size PDF A5 Size PDF

-Propylthiouracil is used to reduce the amount of hormone made by your thyroid gland.
+Propylthiouracil reduces the amount of thyroid hormone made by your thyroid gland.

 Some medicines available without a prescription may react with propylthiouracil including:

-Tell your pharmacist or doctor about all medicines or treatments that you may be taking including vitamins, herbal products (e.g. kelp power) or recreational drugs.
-Avoid foods such as seaweed or kelp that may contain iodine.
+Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. kelp) or recreational drugs.

 Side Effects | Recommended action |